-The Postgraduate Diploma with Distinction may be awarded if a student achieves an overall weighted average of 70.00% or above, with no mark in any element which counts towards the final assessment Version 1.0 falling below 60%.
+The Postgraduate Diploma with Distinction may be awarded if a student achieves an overall weighted average of 70.00% or above, with no mark in any element which counts towards the final assessment falling below 60%.
 A Distinction will not normally be awarded if a student re-sits or re-takes any element of the programme.
-In exceptional circumstances a viva may be held for a student at the request of the Examiners.
+In exceptional circumstances an oral examination may be held for a student at the request of the Examiners.